ofajs/ofa-v4-docs/docs/en/docs/get-started/css.md

 </script>
 ```

-## Set a specific style property
+Setting a style property

-You can set the CSS style of an element using the `$ele.css.xxx = ''` syntax, where `xxx` is the CSS property name you want to set.
-By assigning an empty string as the property value, you can remove the specified style property.
+You can use `$ele.css.xxx = ''` to set the CSS style of an element, where `xxx` is the CSS property name you want to set.
+By setting the property value to an empty string, you can remove the specified style property.

 ### Example